 My number 1 tip is scheduling!
 I have content planned out at least a week in advance (some incredible bloggers are weeks to months in advance!), of course in perfect world I would be months out too.
 But I’ll get there one day.

-I try to stick to two to three posts a week.
+I try to stick to one or two blog posts a week.
 This helps plan out any photos I need to take and what I will post on my Instagram feed.
 The more prepared I am, the easier I can sit down and get the content out.
 I kind of think of it as teaching.
 In the classroom, I had lessons planned out way in advance, I knew what was coming.
 I approach blogging the same way.

 I try to have content that is align with my current situation or any upcoming holidays.
-For example, Mila just turned six months or grilling season has just begun, so everything is pretty current.
-It helps with SEO and Google keyword searches too!
+For example, many people are doing Dry January, so mocktail season is here.
+I updated this post and used current terms to help with SEO and Google keyword searches too!
 The more activity you have on your blog, the higher you rank on Google, or so I hear…haha.

 The biggest tip I can share is if you know your topic ahead of time, the content flows much, much, easier.
 Do a little here, little there, it’ll add up.
 If you are using WordPress, download the app.
 You can draft out posts on the train, sitting on the couch, etc. But just start!
 That’s honestly the hardest part.